Demon Slayer: Kimetsu no Yaiba: Manga

-Shueisha simultaneously published the series in English on the Manga Plus service starting January 2019.
+Shueisha simultaneously published the series in English on the Manga Plus service starting in January 2019.
 Viz Media published the first three chapters in its digital magazine Weekly Shonen Jump as part of the "Jump Start" program.
 During their panel at San Diego Comic-Con on July 20, 2017, Viz announced that they had licensed the manga for the North American market.
 The first volume was released on July 3, 2018.

 Spin-offs

-Giyu Tomioka Gaiden (冨岡義勇 外伝, Tomioka Giyū Gaiden), a two-chapter manga spin-off, was published in Shueisha's Weekly Shōnen Jump on April 1 and 8, 2019.
+Giyu Tomioka Gaiden (冨岡義勇 外伝, Tomioka Giyū Gaiden), a two-chapter manga spin-off centered on Giyu, was published in Shueisha's Weekly Shōnen Jump on April 1 and 8, 2019.
 Gotouge is credited with the original work and Ryōji Hirano drew the manga.
-The manga follows the character Giyū Tomioka.
-A side-story for the manga was published in the first issue of Shōnen Jump GIGA on July 20, 2016.
+A side-story for the manga was published in the first issue of Jump Giga on July 20, 2016.

 Kimetsu no Aima! (きめつのあいま!), a colored 4-koma spin-off by Ryōji Hirano, was serialized between April 7 and September 29, 2019, on Shueisha's Shonen Jump+ app and website.
 The manga featured chibi versions of the characters from the main series.